wezen/docker-apollo/README.md

 When you use the above mount directory ```/jbrowse/root/directory``` and your genome is in
 ```/jbrowse/root/directory/myawesomegenome``` you'll point to the directory: ```/data/myawesomegenome```.

+NOTE: If you don't use a locally mounted PostgreSQL database (e.g., creating an empty directory and mounting using `-v postgres-data:/var/lib/postgresql`)
+or [set appropriate environment variables](https://docs.docker.com/engine/reference/commandline/run/) for a remote database
+( see variables [defined here](https://github.com/GMOD/docker-apollo/blob/master/launch.sh)) your annotations and setup will not be persisted.

 ### Logging In